 Signs here have become independent, no longer referring to things.
 Baudrillard’s thoughts on simulacra and simulations were an influence.
 The color surfaces are simulacra of simulacra.
 I tried to locate God and searched an online phonebook for the numbers of names (“Where”, “Is”, and “God”) connected to my question.
 The numbers were used in Photoshop’s digital palettes to create color fields and gradients.
 The same numbers were used to compose short texts on each spread.

-The book is included in the collections of Columbia University, Kunstbibliothek (Berlin), Library of the Printed Web, National Library of The Netherlands (Koninklijke Bibliotheek), Tate Library and Archive, and University of the Arts London (Chelsea College of Art and Design).
+The book is included in the collections of Columbia University, Kunstbibliothek (Berlin), John M. Flaxman Library at School of The Art Institute of Chicago (Joan Flasch collection), Library of the Printed Web, National Library of The Netherlands (Koninklijke Bibliotheek), Tate Library and Archive, and University of the Arts London (Chelsea College of Art and Design).